Test modules, weakly regular homomorphisms and complete intersection dimension: Introduction

-In the last section of the paper, for equi-characteristic rings with uncountable residue fields, in the case where $\varphi$ induces separable (possibly non-algebraic, but separable) field extension on residue fields, or else if $R$ is Cohen-Macaulay, we give an alternative proof which settles Question \ref{CWQuestion} affirmatively (in the mentioned more special cases) and which avoids the use of \cite[Theorem 4.8]{WagstaffAscent}.
-While the proof of \cite[Theorem 4.8]{WagstaffAscent} is, elegantly, based on an translating the situation of Question \ref{CWQuestion} to a similar question on finitely generated DG-algebras over a field (by passing to the Koszul complex of a minimal generator of the maximal ideal) our alternative proof uses a different method which is based on reducing the question to the coefficient field base change extensions, $R\rightarrow R\widehat{\otimes}_K\mathcal{K}$.
-This reduction, for the residually separable case, is done by applying the Linquan Ma's \cite[Lemma 5.1]{MaLech}.
-The Ma's Lemma needs for the flat homomorphism $\varphi:R\rightarrow S$ on complete rings $R$ and $S$, to map the coefficient field of $R$ to a coefficient field of $S$, which this coefficient field containment holds true whenever $R$ induces separable field extension on residue fields.
-For the case where $R$ is a Cohen-Macaulay ring, we present Lemma \ref{ArtinianFactorization}, by which we were able to relax the awkward condition on the containment of coefficient fields in the Ma's Lemma.
-Thence, when $R$ is Cohen-Macaulay, as well, we were able to present our alternative proof.
+The last section of the paper is devoted to give alternative proofs for Corollary \ref{TestComplexAndFlatHomomorphism} (which settles affirmatively Question \ref{CWQuestion} provided $R/\fm$ is uncountable or $\text{CI-dim}_R(M)<\infty$).
+The first proof of Corollary \ref{TestComplexAndFlatHomomorphism}, applies the Sather-Wagstaff's recent result \cite[Theorem 4.8]{WagstaffAscent}.
+The proof of \cite[Theorem 4.8]{WagstaffAscent} is based on translating the situation of Question \ref{CWQuestion} to a similar question on finite dimensional DG-algebras over a field (by passing to the Koszul complex of a minimal generating set of the maximal ideal).
+In contrast, our alternative proof uses a different method which is based on reducing the question to the case of coefficient ring base change extensions $R\rightarrow R\widehat{\otimes}_{C_R}C'$ where $C_R\rightarrow C'$ induces a finitely generated field extension on residue fields (here $C_R$ is a coefficient ring for $R$, and $C_R\rightarrow C'$ is either a field extension or an extension of complete unramified discrete valuation rings of mixed characteristic).
+But the desired reduction to these coefficient ring base change extensions was not possible for us in general and our alternative proofs are given in two special cases.
+Namely, lets keep in mind the notation of Question \ref{CWQuestion}.
+In the case where either $\varphi$ induces (possibly non-algebraic) separable field extension on residue fields (Corollary \ref{CorollaryAlternativeProofCWQuestionSeparableCase}), or $R$ is a Cohen-Macaulay ring containing a field (Corollary \ref{CorollaryAlternativeProofCohenMacaulayCase}), we succeeded to reduce Question \ref{CWQuestion} to the aforementioned case of coefficient ring base change extensions, by which our alternative proofs for Corollary \ref{TestComplexAndFlatHomomorphism} are given.
+Since Question \ref{CDTQuestion} is basically a question on Cohen-Macaulay rings, so our alternative proofs for Corollary \ref{TestComplexAndFlatHomomorphism} provide also an alternative proof, avoiding the use of Sather-Wagstaff's Theorem, for the equicharacteristic case of Corollary \ref{MainResult} which answers affirmatively Question \ref{CDTQuestion} (see Corollary \ref{CorollaryAlternativeProofCDTQuestion}).